awsdocs/amazon-chime-administration-guide/doc_source/chime-voice-connector-emergency-calling.md

 # Setting up emergency call routing numbers for your Amazon Chime Voice Connector<a name="chime-voice-connector-emergency-calling"></a>

-Amazon Chime does not offer emergency calling services\.
-If you would like to contact emergency calling services in the United States with Amazon Chime, you must obtain an emergency call routing number from a third\-party emergency service provider and provide it to Amazon Chime\.
+Amazon Chime does not offer emergency calling services, and is not responsible for routing calls to emergency services\.
+If you need to contact emergency services in the United States with Amazon Chime, you must obtain an emergency call routing number from a third\-party emergency service provider and provide it to Amazon Chime\.
 When you place a call to emergency services \(such as a 911 call\), Amazon Chime uses your emergency call routing number to route your call to your emergency services provider via the public switched telephone network \(PSTN\)\.
 Your third\-party emergency service provider then routes your call to emergency services\.

 **Note**
-Amazon Chime is not responsible for routing calls to emergency services\.
+You must use an Amazon Chime Voice Connector for emergency calls\.
+Business Calling does not support emergency calls\.

 **Setting up emergency call routing numbers requires that you perform the following prerequisites:**
 + Obtain emergency call routing numbers from a third\-party emergency service provider\.